5 Apps That Are Helping Us Become Remote and Flexy

-- They have a live chat function which works seamlessly with the associated inbox.
+- They have a live chat function that works seamlessly with the associated inbox.

-- They have a great analytics/reporting dashboard which helps us identify superstar support staff and make other important decisions around support.
+- They have a great analytics/reporting dashboard that helps us identify superstar support staff and make other important decisions around support.

 Check it out here: HelpScout.net